LBNL-ETA/CyDER/front_end/README.md

 Require docker and docker-compose (and root privilege to be able to use docker)

-If it's the first time you use the project, run `sudo ./install.sh` (it will create database, collect the static files for nginx...).
+If it's the first time you use the project, run `sudo ./install.sh` (it will create database, collect the static files for nginx, create the Django superuser...).
 In django-project/sim_worker/celery.py change the address of the redis db to the address of the pc that run the containers

 Then start containers using `sudo docker-compose up`

+Now you should install and start the worker (cf /woker/README.md) and import models into the front end DB (cf /front_end/django_project/README.md)